An optimal cerebral palsy diet should fulfill your child’s nutrition needs and help minimize the effects of secondary complications.

 Leafy greens also contain folate, a B vitamin that’s necessary for the synthesis of serotonin, epinephrine, norepinephrine, and dopamine.
 These neurotransmitters help improve mood and may help regulate the heightened behavior problems that are common in children with CP.

 Many individuals with cerebral palsy experience digestion problems due to reduced metabolic rates.
-Adding dark, leafy greens to your child’s diet will increase their fiber intake, which can help promote bowel movements.
+Adding dark, leafy greens to your child’s diet will increase their fiber intake, which can, in turn, promote bowel movements.

 6. Whole Grains